tdilauro/Simplified-wiki/ThirdPartyTODO.md

 (I admit I haven't tested this recently.)

-_Stuff I think we can live without:_
+_Stuff I think we can live without for a while:_

+* If the publisher allows for a free preview of a book, 3M should make an unencrypted EPUB of the book available, the way Overdrive does.

 * What exactly happens when a book becomes available, anyway?
 Is there a notification mechanism we need to know about?
 If so, how can we program that mechanism?